English Lead: Miss Hollingworth - email@example.com

 Spelling, Punctuation & Grammar in EYFS and Year 1, spelling is taught and monitored daily through phonics lessons.
 As part of our recovery curriculum, these are currently taking place twice daily.
 Spelling is taught daily from Year 2 to 6 using the ‘PlanBee’ spelling scheme in dedicated 15 minute sessions.
 The programme develops children’s knowledge of the statuatory spellings for each year group, word families, how suffixes impact upon root words and mnemonics are provided to remember the trickiest spellings.
 Punctuation and grammar are taught every week during literacy lessons as the children move through the writing process.
 Additional sessions are taught where necessary to ensure that all elements of the national curriculum have been covered.
 Children are taught and encouraged to use the correct grammatical terminology from key stage 1 onwards.
 All teachers follow the expectations set by the spelling guidance within the New Curriculum Framework 2014.

-Handwriting: At Holden Clough Community Primary School, we believe that developing excellent handwriting and high-quality presentation skills gives children a real sense of pride in themselves and their work, and increases their motivation and enthusiasm for writing.
+At Holden Clough Community Primary School, we believe that developing excellent handwriting and high-quality presentation skills gives children a real sense of pride in themselves and their work, and increases their motivation and enthusiasm for writing.
 To this end, we use the non-cursive Martin Harvey approach to handwriting and a long term handwriting plan is in place throughout the school.
 Handwriting is taught either to the whole class or to a group/individual dependent on the individual learners need.
 We link handwriting to the spellings being learnt as part of our ‘PlanBee’ scheme as well as incorporating the statutory spellings for each year group into our handwriting sessions.
 Handwriting is an integral part of good presentation skills and for this reason our pupils are challenged by the teacher to produce a good, well presented end product at all times.

-Writing: we believe that the mastery of written language is one of the most powerful gifts we can provide to our children.
+We believe that the mastery of written language is one of the most powerful gifts we can provide to our children.
 We believe that writing should be purposeful, rich and enjoyable for all.
 Within the classroom, writing situations are creative and engaging and emphasise to the children the purpose of writing.
 We provide them with the opportunity to write in a variety of genres and for a wide range of purposes and audiences.

 For full details of all polcies please follow the links at the bottom of the page.